MassTransit/MassTransit/docs/usage/requests.md

 }
 ```

-The response will be sent back to the requestor.
-In case the exception is thrown, MassTransit will create a `Fault<CheckOrderStatus>` message and send it back to the requestor.
-The requestor address is available in the consume context of the request message as `context.ResponseAddress`.
+The response will be sent back to the requester.
+In case the exception is thrown, MassTransit will create a `Fault<CheckOrderStatus>` message and send it back to the requester.
+The requester address is available in the consume context of the request message as `context.ResponseAddress`.

 ## Request Client